mondrian-framework/mondrian-framework/packages/docs/docs/docs/foundamentals/model/01-definition.md

 ### Nullable

-Similarly to optional types, you can make any type nullable with the `nullable()` decorator.
+Similarly to optional types, you can make any type nullable using the `nullable()` decorator.
-This means that the given type can be also `null`:
+This means that the value of the given type can also be `null`:

 ```ts showLineNumbers
 const nullableString1 = model.nullable(model.string())